 These songs were staples of the band’s live set, and exemplify the diversity of genres – indie rock, ballads, groove rock, post-punk, classic rock, guitar pop – encompassed by their repertoire.
 Band members Jason and Dean designed the album packaging using drummer John’s photographs for the cover and studio shots by Dean’s brother Gavin for the interior.
 The band home-printed and hand-assembled 40 or 50 CDs, and they were sold at gigs and online, with some distributed to local radio stations.
 By 2018, they were all gone.

 Ignoring the advice of mastering engineers the world over, band members Jason and Dean remastered it themselves in 2019, releasing the new version in January 2020.
-The EP is available right now on Bandcamp, and will hit the other online stores on 6 February.
+The EP is available right now on Bandcamp, as ewll as all the other other online stores and streaming sites.
 This is the first time these songs have been available on streaming and download services.
 A limited number of hand-assembled CDs will be issued in due course.

 Finally, a friendly shore is an evolution of the band’s sound, with a wider stylistic range and more nuanced arrangements.
 Taking the listener down dead-end streets, across the Pacific and back, through medical research facilities and across sticky kitchen floors to island prisons and secret bathtubs, it’s an explosion of different genres and diverse instrumentation that nevertheless has a distinct coherence and thematic consistency.

 Reviewer Paul Cowling admires its eclecticism, declaring it “an album that sounds like an impeccably curated anthology… a set of smart, wry, brilliant songs.”
 (Read the full review.)